 Knowledge of the local real estate market is one of the most important and valuable assets a realtor can bring to the table.
 It ensures that the seller can get the best possible price for your property.

 Dawson says, “Understanding the markets that the agent serves is key on so many levels.
-If you are listing your home, you want an agent who is versed in keeping up with the market trends.
+If you are listing your home, you want an agent versed in keeping up with the market trends.
 Agents from other markets won’t know local trends, rules, codes, history, and neighborhoods.
 In other words, they won’t have the knowledge needed to provide top-tier service in markets they’re not familiar with.”

 Experience also plays a role here.
 It’s not necessarily bad to go with a new agent (they have to start somewhere!), but one with years of experience may be more likely to get you the desired results.
 When choosing an agent, look for a track record of successful sales.